 Pupil Report Cards

-Pupil report cards are sent out in June allowing the parents 10 days to make an appointment with the teacher to discuss any information regarding their child’s progress if they so wish.
+Pupil report cards are sent out in June each year and can make an appointment with the teacher to discuss any information regarding their child’s progress if they so wish.

 It has been agreed that pupils should not distribute cards or invitations in school or at the school gate.